 In particular, revenue from sales of goods is recognized in accordance with rules described above.
 The sales agreement with customer contains only one performance obligation - obligation to deliver goods to customer, therefore revenue is recognized at the specified point in time.
 The entity recognizes revenue when the goods are transferred to the customer.
-The transfer of control over an asset occurs when the asset is transferred to the customer.
+The transfer of control over the asset takes place at the time specified under Incoterms or in accordance with agreements concluded with customers.